Bakhomious/unideb-state-exam/src/2-5-software_engineering.md

 - However, they do not limit the use of the software itself.
 - Example: Blender -- It is distributed under the GPLv3.
 The program can be used for developing non-free software, the license does not apply to the artwork created by the program.
 - In general, the GPL does not apply to the output of a GPL-covered program, unless it includes source code of the program.
-  - This means that, for example, a graphical application can be used without any limitations for any purpose, however, the Autoconf program could not be, if it would not fall under an exception.
-  - Thus, for example, the GPL may apply to the "output" of a computer game when a screenshot is taken or a video is captured.
-- GPL compatible FOSS licenses:
-  - Combinations must be distributed under the GPL.
-  - For example, the following FOSS licenses are GPL compatible:
-    - Apache License 2.0 (is compatible only with the GNU GPL v3)
-    - Three-clause BSD license, two-clause BSD license
-    - Mozilla Public License 2.0
-    - X11 License

 ### Weak Copyleft Licenses